soynet-support/SoyNet_model_market/README.md

 ## Getting Started
 Before proceeding, please refer to the [Folder Structure](#folder-structure) to see if the required files exist.

+It may take some time for the engine to be created.

+But once you create it, you can use it continuously.

 1. You can download .weights file from `download_soynet_weight.py` in [weights folder](#folder-structure).
 2. Set [engine_serialize](#soynet-function)
 3. Just Run